Aliandrana/defolddocset/README.md

 defolddocset
 ============

-This Python script will scrape http://doc.defold.com and generate a docset for import to the [Dash API Documentation Browser](http://kapeli.com/dash).
+This Python script will download the reference documentation for the latest stable release of Defold and generate a docset for import to the [Dash API Documentation Browser](http://kapeli.com/dash).

 requirements
 ------------
 * Python 2.7
-* [BeautifulSoup 4](http://www.crummy.com/software/BeautifulSoup/) (install it through `pip install beautifulsoup4` or `easy_install beautifulsoup4`)

 usage
 -----